bitfocus/companion-module-osee-gostream/README.md

   Set: 'set'
   Push: 'pus'
 ```
-A pus command is send by the switcher when something has changed, e.g. after a set command or if user pushes a hardware button on device.
+A pus command is sent by the switcher when something has changed, e.g. after a set command or if user pushes a hardware button on device.

 A get command will request the specified parameter in the value array, the reply will be a get message.

 A set command will change a parameter with the value in the value array, the response will be a pus command.

 ```